MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Trap.md

 terminating errors are known as exceptions.

-The `trap` keyword specifies a list of statements to run when a terminating error occurs. `trap` statements handle the terminating errors in the following
+The `trap` keyword specifies a list of statements to run when a terminating error occurs. `trap` statements can handle the terminating errors in the following ways:
-ways:

 - Display the error after processing the `trap` statement block and continuing execution of the script or function containing the `trap`.
 This is the default behavior.

+  > [!NOTE]
+  > When the terminating error occurs in a subordinate script block, such as
+  > an `if` statement or `foreach` loop, the statements in the `trap` block are
+  > run and execution continues at the next statement outside the subordinate
+  > script block.

 - Display the error and abort execution of the script or function containing the `trap` using `break` in the `trap` statement.